C Two Types of Errors When Using SPC

 C.1.1 Average run length

-Traditionally, the performance characteristics of SPC charts have been evaluated through the so-called average run length (ARL), that is, the average number of data points until a special cause is signalled (Montgomery 2020, 186):
+Traditionally, the performance of SPC charts has been described using the average run length (ARL), that is, the average number of data points before a signal occurs (Montgomery 2020, 186).

 \[ \alpha=P\{\text{signal | common cause variation}\}=P\{\text{false positive}\}=P\{\text{type 1 error}\} \]